jphmrst/PLC/src/plc/fp/NatData.lagda.md

 pronounced _nil_, represents the empty list.
 It is a constructor, but needs no arguments to construct the value.
 The constructor `∷` is often pronounced _cons_.
-The first argument to a `∷` constructor is what we call the _head_ or a list, and the second argument is what we call the _tail_.
+The first argument to a `∷` constructor is what we call the _head_ of a list, and the second argument is what we call the _tail_.

 The underscores `_` _are_ special characters, and are not part of the